 The Exchange of Principal at Inception and at Maturity

-However, in the case of a currency swap, principal exchange is not redundant due to the differences in currency.
+In the case of a currency swap, however, principal exchange is not redundant due to the differences in currency.
 The exchange of principal on the notional amounts is done at market rates, often using the same rate for the transfer at inception as is employed at maturity.

-Take the example of a U.S.-based company we’ll call Acme Tool & Die”) that has raised money by issuing a Swiss Franc-denominated Eurobond with fixed semi-annual coupon payments of 6% on 100 million Swiss Francs.
-Up front, the company receives 100 million Swiss Francs from the proceeds of the Eurobond issue (ignoring any transaction fees, etc.).
-They are using the Swiss Francs to fund their US operations.
+Take the example of a U.S.-based company we’ll call Acme Tool & Die.
+Acme has raised money by issuing a Swiss Franc-denominated Eurobond with fixed semi-annual coupon payments of 6% on 100 million Swiss Francs.
+Up front, the company receives 100 million Swiss Francs from the proceeds of the Eurobond issue (ignoring any transaction or other fees) and is able to use the Swiss Francs to fund its U.S. operations.

-Interest rate swaps allow companies to focus on their comparative advantage in borrowing in a single currency in the short end of the maturity spectrum, currency swaps give companies extra flexibility to exploit their comparative advantage in their respective borrowing markets.
+Unlike interest rate swaps, which allow companies to focus on their comparative advantage in borrowing in a single currency in the short end of the maturity spectrum, currency swaps give companies extra flexibility to exploit their comparative advantage in their respective borrowing markets.

-Currency swaps allow companies to exploit advantages across a network of currencies and maturities.
+They also provide a chance to exploit advantages across a network of currencies and maturities.

 The success of the currency swap market and the success of the Eurobond market are explicitly linked.

-Companies have to come up with the funds to deliver the notional at the end of the contract.
-They are obliged to exchange one currency’s notional against the other currency’s notional at a fixed rate.
+Companies have to come up with the funds to deliver the notional at the end of the contract, and are obliged to exchange one currency’s notional against the other at a fixed rate.